 Tim Wu, a law professor at Columbia University, spent the last decade establishing himself as one of the pre-eminent antitrust thinkers.
 In the Master Switch and The Attention Merchants, Wu used a wide-angle lens to examine the implications of the rising information cartels on American business and society.
 In The Curse of Bigness, Wu takes… Continue reading

 In Hit Makers, Derek Thompson tries to explain why some ideas become popular and others fade away.
 It’s an important question and one facing every content creator in today’s hyper-competitive media landscape.
 Technology platforms like Spotify, Facebook, and Twitter have transformed media into a winner take’s all market.
 How does a new band break through… Continue reading

 The central thesis of Nixonland, a sprawling look at the origin, rise, and decline of the Nixon administration, is that there was simmering white resentment underneath the optimism and change of the Kennedy Administration.
 Hidden behind the civil rights movement was a mass of unhappy middle-class white people.
 Nixon wasn’t the first politician to exploit white… Continue reading

+Joshua Greene’s Devil’s Bargain is ostensibly about Steve Bannon, arguably mainstream Democrats biggest boogeyman not named Vladimir Putin.
 The book, of course, covers his evolution from the Navy to Goldman Sachs, to World of Warcraft, to Hollywood, and to (supposedly) anti-Goldman right-wing crusader.
 However, the book is really about how three well-financed forces coalesced and… Continue reading

 With a scope wide as it is personal, Isabel Wilkerson’s The Warmth of Other Suns paints a historical picture of one of the largest, but least reported events in the 21st century: the mass northern migration of African Americans.
 Despite losing the Civil War, an open caste system remained in the South.
 Blacks were restricted… Continue reading

 In the thirty-some years since it fell, American analysis of the Soviet Union has been reduced to one sentiment: communism failed because capitalism is superior.
 Professional people—especially ones employed by media companies—spend an awful lot of time and energy attempting to rationalize its downfall through clichéd ideological arguments.
 They bring up the work of Hayek,… Continue reading

 I read The Most Powerful Idea in the World, William Rosen’s book about the invention of the steam engine, for two reasons, one of which was Bill Gates’ glowing recommendation.
 In his review, he raved about how Rosen was one of the first people to successfully argue that patent law had a large impact on… Continue reading

 The New Deal, a seminal era in American history, saw government take an active role in promoting the welfare of the citizens.
 In The New Deal, journalist Michael Hiltzik, tells the story of the people, policies, and actions that shaped the nation.